capacitor-community/mdm-appconfig/README.md

 If the key cannot be found the promise will be rejected.

 ## VMWare Workspace 1
 When distributing an Application you can create an Assignment and under **Application Configuration** you can send a set of configuration keys that can be read by your application.
-The screenshot belows shows keys called `ionic.email`, `ionic.user` and `ionic.userid` which Workspace 1 has will write with values related to the enrolled user.
+The screenshot belows shows keys called `ionic-email`, `ionic-user` and `ionic-userid` which Workspace 1 has will write with values related to the enrolled user.
 ![ws1-screenshot](https://user-images.githubusercontent.com/84595830/214071169-3d7f39e9-aa8c-4b8c-8e43-3a072786543c.png)

 ## API